jekil/hostmap/README.md

 Documentation
 =============

-You can get all the documentation files, changelog and license in "doc" folder.
+You can get all the documentation files, changelog and license in "docs" folder.

 Contributors
 ============